-Registrations that meet the total minimum points in every section will be entered into the qualified pool.
 Registrations in the qualified pool are valid for 180 days (approximately six months).
 If you are not invited to apply to the BC PNP within 180 days of qualifying, your registration will expire.

 If you are proposing a BC PNP co-registrant, the total score of the lowest-scoring registrant(s) will be applied to all co-registrants.